 Alprolix is an approved recombinant DNA-derived coagulation factor IX concentrate for people with hemophilia B. Biogen initially developed Alprolix and spun off Bioverativ Therapeutics to further develop the therapy.
 Sanofi then acquired Bioverativ.

-It is indicated as an “on-demand” treatment to control bleeding episodes, for the management of bleeding during surgery, and as a routine preventive treatment to reduce the frequency of bleeding episodes.
+Alprolix is used as an on-demand treatment to control bleeding episodes, for the management of bleeding during surgery, and as a routine preventive treatment (prophylaxis) to lower the frequency of bleeding episodes.

-Some proteins in the blood, such as clotting factors, are taken out of the circulation and broken down.
+Some proteins in the blood, such as clotting factors, break down with time.
 Alprolix uses a natural process to delay this breakdown through three steps: binding, redirecting, and recirculating the clotting factor.

-The recommended starting treatment dosage for Alprolix is 50 IU/kg once weekly, or 100 IU/kg every 10 days, which can be adjusted based on the response of each patient.
+The recommended starting treatment dosage for Alprolix is 50 IU per kg once weekly, or 100 IU per kg every 10 days.
+Doctors can adjust this based on the response of each patient.

-Children under the age of 12 may have higher body weight-adjusted clearance, shorter half-life, and lower recovery of factor IX.
-Consequently, they may need more frequent administration or a higher dose of the drug.
+Children under age 12 may have higher body weight-adjusted clearance, shorter half-life, and lower recovery of factor IX.
+Consequently, they may need more frequent administration or a higher dose of the treatment.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.